 The modern version of "Rohingya" in Burmese is ရိုဟင်ဂျာ and this I have found in Burmese versions of reports of the surrender of the Mujahid in 1961, though the word used by Vice Chief of Defence Staff Brigadier Aung Gyi was given in the English-language press at the time as "Rohinja".
 The first use of "Rohingya" in English which I have found was also in 1961, in an article by Seit Twe Maung (see below).
 The Muslim scholar Tahir Ba Tha first started to use the word "Rohingya" in his essays and other publications only in 1963.

-In most cases, words based on "Rohang" have a common etymological source, which is the Bengali word for Arakan which is "Rohang".
+In most cases, these terms have a common etymological source - the Bengali word for Arakan which is "Rohang".
 This is not always recognised or acknowledged.
 In some cases, another meaning is attributed to the word used, or the Bengali word "Rohang" meaning Arakan is said to be derived originally from other historical sources.

 When Dr Francis Buchanan met one or more deported Arakaner Muslims in Amarpura (near Mandalay) in 1795, he was told by two Hindu Brahmin priests that Muslims in Arakan called themselves "Rooinga" which they said meant "natives of Arakan" (or Arakaners).
 No doubt they continued to call themselves by the same name afterwards.
 British records do not record the name as such, though they might well have done if records had been kept in Bengali.

 Finally, it should be noted that regular Western use of the term "Rohingya" started only in late 1991 when the second mass exodus of Arakan Muslims began and Western diplomatic missions found it useful to use the term as shorthand for "Arakan-Muslims-some-of-whom- wish-to-be-known-as-Rohingya", and also because the Rohingya Solidarity Organsiation and the Arakan Rohingya Islamic Front were responsible for military attacks in Rakhine State which preceded the exodus.
 At the time of the first mass exodus in 1978, the US mainly used the term Arakan-Chittagonians and the UK the term Arakan Muslims.
 The term "Rohingya" does not appear at all in diplomatic cables and reports except in proper names like "Rohingya Patriotic Front".